tomahg/Gulla.Episerver.SqlStudio/README.md

   }
 ```
 ## IntelliSense / AutoComplete
 IntelliSense is added for all tables in the database, both Episerver tables and any custom tables you might have.
-The IntelliSense function will trigger after every key-up, with exception for some special keys.
+The IntelliSense function will trigger after every key-up, with an exception for some special keys.
 The IntelliSense popup can be closed with [ESC].

 IntelliSense will show SQL keywords, table names and columns from the last table name you entered.